secretstartups/handbook/content/handbook/legal/esg/team-member-sustainability-guide/_index.md

 1. Conduct an energy audit - hire a professional or [DIY](https://www.energy.gov/energysaver/do-it-yourself-home-energy-assessments).
 Energy audits are helpful for better understanding where your home is losing energy and where you should prioritize upgrades/fixes.
 In the U.S., take advantage of the new [Home Energy Audit Tax Credit](https://www.energystar.gov/about/federal-tax-credits/home-energy-audit), introduced as part of the Inflation Reduction Act.
 Check out the [full list](https://www.irs.gov/credits-deductions/energy-efficient-home-improvement-credit) of energy efficiency home improvements that qualify for a tax credit in the U.S. If you aren't based in the U.S., check to see if your municipality offers financial incentives/support related to energy efficiency improvements in your home.
 2. Replace traditional heating systems, such as furnaces, boilers and baseboards with a heat pump.
 [Heat pumps](https://www.energy.gov/energysaver/heat-pump-systems) are 2-3x more efficient than traditional heating systems.<sup>4</sup>
 3. Turn your thermostat down.
-You can save as much as 10% a year on heating and cooling by simply turning your thermostat back 7°-10°F for 8 hours a day from its normal setting. <sup>5</sup>
+You can save as much as 10% a year on heating and cooling by simply turning your thermostat back 7°-10°F for 8 hours a day from its normal setting.<sup>5</sup>
 4. Insulate your home.
 A leaky home is expensive!
 You can cut your utility bills by $500 - $1,000 just by sealing leaky windows and doors.<sup>6</sup> One easy way to do this is to use weather strips to seal windows and doors to prevent energy leakage.
 Check out [this guide](https://energysavingtrust.org.uk/energy-at-home/reducing-home-heat-loss/) from Energy Savings Trust for more information on other ways to insulate your home.
-5. Switch to a [tankless water heater](https://carbonswitch.com/tankless-water-heater-buyers-guide/).
-These are more energy efficient than conventional storage tank water heaters. <sup>7</sup>
+5. Consider switching to a [tankless water heater](https://carbonswitch.com/tankless-water-heater-buyers-guide/).
+Typically, these are more energy efficient than conventional storage tank water heaters.
+Check with a contractor to ensure compatibility with your heat source.<sup>7</sup>

 ## Waste

 1. Reuse.
 Before throwing something away, consider if you can reuse it at least one more time.
 2. Reduce single use plastics.
 For example, opt for a reusable water bottle instead of a plastic water bottle.
 Bring a reusable bag to the grocery store.
 Swap out plastic food storage bags for reusable ones, like [these](https://www.stasherbag.com/).
 3. Reduce food waste.
-When food waste ends up in landfills and rots, it generates methane, a greenhouse gas 28x more potent than carbon dioxide. <sup>8</sup>
+When food waste ends up in landfills and rots, it generates methane, a greenhouse gas 28x more potent than carbon dioxide.<sup>8</sup>
 4. Compost your food waste instead of throwing it away.
 Use a countertop compost bin to make it easy to collect food scraps.
 Take advantage of curbside composting programs if your municipality offers one.
 If not, research options for compost pick up in your area (this will likely include a fee) or check to see if there's a local composting facility where you can drop off your food scraps.
 Alternatively, set up your own [composting system at home](https://www.epa.gov/recycle/composting-home).
+If you don't have access to space for traditional composting, explore alternatives like vermiculture.
 5. Recycle.
 Recycling reduces the amount of waste sent to landfills and reduces greenhouse gas emissions generated by landfill.
 Before throwing something away, check to see if it's recyclable.
 Take advantage of curbside recycling programs if your municipality offers one.
 If not, research options for recycling curbside pick up in your area or check to see if there's a local recycling facility where you can drop off your recyclable materials.

 ## Water